 Safe Travels! over 5 years ago

 Philadelphia, is definitely pedestrian friendly.
 The historic area encompasses about a four block area.
 The Liberty Bell, Independence Hall, Constitution Center and Visitor's Center are all right here.
-Perfect destination for a one or two day trip. almost 5 years ago
+Perfect destination for a one or two day trip. over 5 years ago